 Students are introduced to anatomical structures and physiological function of the human body.
-This course defines the integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, respiratory, digestive, urinary and reproductive systems.
-Virtual practical laboratory experiences included in the course provide an understanding of basic anatomy and physiology which is the foundation for a career in health professions.
-Prerequisite(s): None
+This course defines the integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, respiratory, digestive, urinary, lymphatic, and reproductive systems.
+Practical laboratory experiences included in the course provide a survey of basic anatomy and physiology, which is the foundation for a career in health professions.